Rock-Candy-Tea/RSSHUB-PAGE/post/科学期刊/Academy of Management - Journal/Open theorizing in management and organization studies.md

 ---
-title: Open theorizing in management and organization studies
+title: 'Open theorizing in management and organization studies'
 categories:
     - 科学期刊
     - Academy of Management - Journal